Information for Postcard Writers

 We focus on long-term community building and using postcard writing as a gateway to sustained activism.
 Can I write postcards without joining a group?

-Unfortunately no. When you purchase postcard kits from our website, you'll need to provide a valid group name.
-For coordination, quality control, and fundraising purposes, we would like you to work with a registered organizer.
+Yes, you can.
+However, for coordination, quality control, and fundraising purposes, we would like you to work with a registered organizer if possible.
 You can find an existing group to work with on our Group Map, or you can register to become an organizer.

 Should we sign our names on the postcards?